hexrw/sp-api/packages/models/README.md

 This package merges the upstream [amzn/selling-partner-api-models](https://github.com/amzn/selling-partner-api-models) repository into a single OpenAPI surface and TypeScript definition set that powers the SDK package.

+> 🚀 **Automated CI/CD**: This package is automatically released when changes are merged to main using conventional commits.

 ## Installation

 ```bash